jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 # Apply sysctl params without reboot
 sudo sysctl --system
 ```
+    These steps configure kernel settings to allow Kubernetes networking and container traffic to function correctly:

+    - Enable IPTables for Bridged Traffic: Kubernetes uses iptables for network rules, including pod communication.
+    - br_netfilter ensures that bridged network traffic (used by containers) is visible to iptables, enabling proper packet filtering and routing.
+    - Enable IP Forwarding: The setting net.ipv4.ip_forward=1 allows traffic forwarding between different network interfaces.
+This is essential for pod-to-pod and pod-to-external
+      communication.
+    - Persist and Apply Settings: The configuration ensures these settings persist across reboots and are applied immediately without requiring a system restart.

+    These tweaks are vital for Kubernetes to manage networking and traffic routing effectively.

 ## Step 3: Disable swap on all the Nodes
 ```